IllusionMods/KoikatsuTranslation/README.md

 Status:
 Opening - Complete
-c00 (Sexy) - In progress by ShadowTsuki
+c00 (Sexy), c29 (Humble) - Scenario and Communication in progress by ShadowTsuki
-c13 (Gyaru) - Mostly complete by DarkPulse
+c13 (Gyaru) - Scenario and Communication mostly complete by DarkPulse

 ## Tools
 These tools can help you make sense of the raw Japanese and the machine translations: